juliorodrigues97/perfume-distribution-analytics/README.md

 ---

 ## Setup
+This is a fully reproducible pipeline.
+To run it locally:
-1. Set the `PRESTIGE_DATA_PATH` environment variable (or edit the path directly in the notebooks)
+1. Set the `MASKING_DATA_PATH` environment variable to your local data folder
-2. Run notebooks in numbered order
+2. Run the notebooks in `notebooks/` in numbered order
-3. Open `dashboard/sales_performance_dashboard.pbix` and set the `DataPath` parameter to your local data folder
+3. Open the `.pbix` file and set the `DataPath` parameter to match

 ---